VladShin/Test-Repository/README.md

 mailto:support@cleveradssolutions.com

 ## License
-The CAS Cordova plugin is available under a commercial license.
+The CAS Construct plugin is available under a commercial license.
 See the LICENSE file for more info.